Fryuni/easygoogle/README.md

     manualScopes=[] # Manually defined scopes for authorization.
 Used in Single Sign-On with servers that support OAuth authentication
 )

+# To use application default credentials service account
+service = easygoogle.service_acc.default(
+    scopes=['cloud-platform'], # List of scopes identifiers,
+    domainWide=False, # Set true to enable the .delegate option manualScopes=[] # Manually defined scopes for authorization.
+Used in Single Sign-On with servers that support OAuth authentication
+)

 # Build API as the service account
 api = service.get_api(
     apiname # API identifier
-)
+    version=None, # API version.
+Defaults to primary version on Google Discovery Docs )